 The first thing to say is that you won't immediately be thrown into a meeting together.
 Each person to the mediation will get the chance first to meet the mediator on their own.
 This is often called the "intake session".
 To provide the mediator with some background to your circumstances you may be asked to fill in a written form before you meet.

 A joint mediation session is the next step.
-The joint mediation session involves being in a meeting with the other person along with the mediator.
+This session involves being in a meeting with the other person along with the mediator.
 The mediator is not there to solve your problems, but can help the conversation.
 You have the chance to find your own solutions.
 Depending on how things go, the joint mediation session might last around an hour or two.

 Mediators will offer to prepare a summary of where the conversation got to and particularly where further independent legal advice is required.

 Each mediation will be as individual as the people involved.
-Some of the benefits of mediation are that you retain a degree of control over the process, the pace and the outcome.
+Some of the benefits include that you retain a degree of control over the process, the pace and the outcome.